billboyles/magillastream/README.md

 2. Unzip the file in a desired location, such as your home folder.

-3. Run the EXE (you may want to add a shortcut to your desktop)
+3. Run the EXE (you may want to add a shortcut to your desktop).

-### Using the Source Files
+## Using the Source Files

 ### Prerequisites